Table of Contents

 - It is less soluble than sodium bicarbonate and reacts slowly with HCl to form calcium chloride and carbon dioxide.

-- Important side effects are belching, metabolic alkalosis, and milk-alkali syndrome with excessive dairy products.
+- Important side effects are belching, metabolic alkalosis and milk-alkali syndrome with excess consumption of dairy products.

 H2 blockers (H2-receptor antagonists)

 They competitively inhibit H2 receptors at gastric parietal cells and reversibly inhibit secretion of acid in dose-dependent manner.
 They especially inhibit nocturnal acid secretion more effectively than meal-stimulated acid secretion.

 All H2 blockers undergo significant first-pass hepatic metabolism except nizatidine.
 All H2 blockers except nizatidine are available in formulations for intravenous administration.
 Famotidine is the most potent H2.
 Dose reduction is required in moderate-severe renal insufficiency and in possibly severe hepatic insufficiency.

 - H2 blockers are very safe; common adverse effects are headache, myalgia, fatigue, diarrhea and constipation.

 - Rare adverse effects are blood dyscrasias and blockade of cardiac H2 receptors (especially by intravenous administration) causing bradycardia and hypotension; therefore intravenous injections are given in intervals over 30 minutes.

 - Intravenous H2 blockers, especially cimetidine, may cause agitation, confusion, hallucinations, etc., especially in elderly patients or those with renal or hepatic insufficiency.

 - In critically ill patients, intravenous H2 blockers may increase the risk of nosocomial pneumonia.